 month of pregnancy.'

-In 1977, Myee ceased to be a maternity home, and was used instead by the Department of Youth and Community Services as a group home for boys of secondary school age who were considered to be 'intellectually handicapped', that is, to have intellectual disabilities.
+In 1977, Myee ceased to be a maternity home, and was used instead by the Department of Youth and Community Services as a group home for boys of secondary school age who had intellectual disabilities.

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011